clicon/clixon-docs/install.rst

 with FreeBSD standards and you have some assurance that the installed package is correct and functional.

-The nginx setup for RESTCONF is altered - the system user www is used, and the restconf daemon is placed in /usr/local/sbin.
+The Nginx setup for RESTCONF is altered - the system user www is used, and the restconf daemon is placed in /usr/local/sbin.